Democrat Bloomberg vows to narrow wealth gap for black Americans

 The Bloomberg campaign said his plan would help blacks with mortgage downpayment assistance and he pledged to fight discrimination with bias training for police, teachers and federal contractors.

 Bloomberg has faced criticism in black communities over his support of a controversial policing policy that ensnared disproportionate numbers of blacks and Latinos when he was New York’s mayor.
-The former Republican apologized for the policy days before announcing his candidacy in November.
+The former Republican apologized for the policy only a few days before announcing his candidacy in November.

+While the timing of the apology looked bad, Bloomberg’s pledge to fight the racial wealth gap could still help him win votes, said Democratic strategist Douglas Wilson in Charlotte, North Carolina.

-He is not campaigning in the first four states to vote in the nomination process, including Iowa on Feb.
+Bloomberg is not campaigning in the first four states to vote in the nomination process, including Iowa on Feb.
 3, and hopes to make up ground on the “Super Tuesday” March 3 contests that include racially diverse Texas, California and North Carolina.

 A Reuters/Ipsos poll conducted Jan.
 15-16 showed 9% of Democrats and independents backed Bloomberg in the nomination contest, up from 5% in early December.
 He trailed Sanders, who led with 20%, Biden who had 19% and Warren who had 12%.